KatarzynaJonczyk/3Dprinter_manual/docs/glossary.md

 ---
 # Glossary

+Feed Bed
-- **Feed Bed** - a part of the printing chamber; stores printing powder.
+: a part of the printing chamber; stores printing powder.

+Overflow bin
-- **Overflow bin** - a container into which excess powder is transported.
+: a container into which excess powder is transported.

+Print Bed
-- **Print Bed** - a part of the printing chamber; the place where the powder is sintered.
+: a part of the printing chamber; the place where the powder is sintered.

+Recoater
-- **Recoater** - a part of the machine that transfers powder from the Feed Bed to the Print Bed.
+: a part of the machine that transfers powder from the Feed Bed to the Print Bed.
 It also levels the powder surface when preparing the machine for printing.

-First Term
-: This is the definition of the first term.

-Second Term
-: This is one definition of the second term.
-: This is another definition of the second term.